Forensic Scientist

 A pathologist is a doctor, so you'd have to go to med school first, and they usually have standard placement systems.
 To be a forensic scientist, it's best to get an internship position with your local lab while you're in school or just graduated.
 Or at least contact all the labs you're interested in, ask for a tour, meet people.
 You can also attend forensic conventions, though you'll have to pay for the registration.
 Hope that helps!

-Asked by Jason over 4 years ago
+Asked by Red about 5 years ago

 How did Shane delete his question?

-Asked by Donald over 4 years ago
+Asked by Donald about 5 years ago

 He didn’t.
 I did.